status-im/help.status.im/docs/en/your-profile-and-preferences/customize-community-and-channel-notifications.md

 !!! note
-	You can fine tune your notifications using exceptions.
+	You can fine-tune your notifications using exceptions.
 Status provides more advanced ways to configure your exceptions.
-For more information check out "name of the article here".
+For more details, check out [Set up and customize notification exceptions][set-up-and-customize-notification-exceptions].

 --8<-- "includes/urls-en.txt"